Smith sparkles through seven, Marlins top White Sox 5-1

 PERFECT 10

-Wednesday was the 10th anniversary of former White Sox LHP Mark Buehrle’s perfect game against Tampa Bay in Chicago.
+Tuesday was the 10th anniversary of former Buehrle’s perfect game against Tampa Bay.
+White Sox manager Rick Renteria confessed he was getting a little spooked as Smith kept setting down his hitters

+“I’ll be honest, it was a little eerie for us because I kept thinking, ‘I wasn’t here 10 years ago,'” Renteria said.
+“Fortunately these guys worked a couple of walks and we were able to put a point across the board, but tip your cap to the kid, he threw the ball very well.”

 Buehrle tossed another no-hitter on the South Side in April 2007 versus Texas.

 TRAINER’S ROOM